-Antimicrobial resistance (AMR) is now globally acknowledged as a fundamental threat to public health and the global economy.
-The overuse and misuse of antibiotics…
+Antibiotic or Antimicrobial Resistance Antimicrobial resistance (AMR) is now globally acknowledged as a fundamental threat to public health and the global economy.
+The overuse…

 Antibiotics use in livestock is a leading cause of rising antimicrobial resistance (AMR) in humans.
 The food industry is the largest consumer of antibiotics globally, and uses antibiotic drugs to prevent disease or promote growth in healthy farm animals rather than treat clinically ill animals.